CybotAS/CookiebotWP/readme.txt

 ### 4.5.1 ###
 Release date: March 27th 2025

-Cookiebot CMP version 4.5.1 is out!
+Cookiebot by Usercentrics version 4.5.1 is out!
 This release adds a bugfix.

 ####Bugfixes####
 * Fixed issue where the dashboard displayed the incorrect plan after upgrading to a paid subscription during a trial.